bubdm/Xpandables.Net/README.md

     var factory = new WebApplicationFactory<Program>(); // from the api
     var client = factory.CreateClient();

-    // if you get serialization error (due to System.Text.Json), you can use
+    // if you get serialization error (due to System.Text.Json), you can
-    // the Newostonsoft version : HttpRestClientNewtonsoftRequestBuilder
+    // set the serialization options by using an extension method or by globally
-    // and HttpRestNewtonsoftResponseBuilder, which are classes used to build
+    // setting the IHttpRestClientHandler.SerializerOptions property.
-    // request and response
+    // By default, the options are set to Web definition.

     using var httpRestClientHandler = new HttpRestClientHandler(
         new HttpRestClientRequestBuilder(),